 You have gifts for your parents and gifts for your kids.
 You have a gift for Aunt Claire and a gift for Uncle Bob.
 You even have a gift for your dog.
 But what about your chickens?
-If you culled … Continue reading

 I have nine hens in my chicken coop: six pullets that have just started laying small eggs, and three aging biddies who lay huge eggs… once in a while.
 We love the jumbo eggs—one per person is enough for breakfast—but we are only finding three or four per week, whereas the six pullets are together laying five or six eggs per day.
 In the meantime, the hens are all munching down on laying pellets at pretty much the same pace.

-I just avoided a war.
 Yesterday morning, I went out to tend my flock, and realized that my new pullets, hatched around June 1, were nearly the same size as my mature hens.
 When they were mere children, they fit just fine in their twelve square foot cage (above).
 (For their safety, it’s important to separate young birds from the main flock.)
 Now, however, it was clear that they needed more room.
 Although I had planned to wait until next month, I decided this was the time to release them into the main coop.

 It’s almost September, National Chicken Month.
 I adore chickens.
 Put those two facts together, and I have the perfect opportunity to enlighten you with some chicken trivia.